ClintH/ixfx-docs/src/pages/flow/loops.md

 // Loop over counter with 1000ms delay for await (const v of interval(counter, 1000)) {
-  // Counts from 0...4, with a delay between each console.log(v);
+  // Counts from 0...4, with a delay between each
+  // (although using ixfx's 'repeat' function would be the better way to do this) console.log(v);
 }
 ```